Timothy102/Brain-FMRI/README.md

 ## Contact and Acknowledgements

 I would like to thank the Physionet's Sleep EDF community for the open dataset upon which my research was concluded.
-Feel free to contact me with any proposals on

-Please, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tim-cvetko-32842a1a6/) or [Gmail](tim@metawaveai.com).
+Please, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tim-cvetko-32842a1a6/) or [Gmail](tim@rywave.io).

 ## License